007chiragshah/tucana/Detail_Design.md

     Partition2 --> Consumer2
     Partition3 --> Consumer3
 ```
-- We are using kafka in our infra for collecting and storing real time data from the different sources like alerts, event-autheProducers and Consumers Work Independently:ntication, technical alerts, sdc events
+- Central Hub uses kafka in our infra for collecting and storing real time data from the different sources like alerts, event-autheProducers and Consumers Work Independently:ntication, technical alerts, sdc events
   etc.
 - Kafka is a distributed event streaming platform designed to handle high-throughput, fault-tolerant, and low-latency messaging.
 Here's a simplified overview of how it works: